Brian0255/Track-O-Matic/README.md

 - This is a hint system where you are immediately shown what vials are in each level.
 - For instance, Jungle Japes could have 1 Clear Vial, 1 Yellow Vial, and 2 Red Vials.
 - Based on what vials are left, you can quickly pin down where certain moves are, making this very unique.
-- I also recommend the Way of the Hoard counts for this hint system, as it again makes the endgame much less of a blind casino and more of a deduction puzzle.
+- For this hint system I would also recommend the Way of the Hoard counts, as it again makes the endgame much less of a blind casino and more of a deduction puzzle.

 ## Special Thanks
 - The KH2 community for creating hint systems/trackers that this one is based off of